First Connect Three game for an adult and child. Use the dice numbers and either addition or subtraction to get three numbers in a straight line.

 Try entering different sets of numbers in the number pyramids.
 How does the total at the top change?

-squares.
-What do you notice about the sum of identical triangle
+Triangle numbers can be represented by a triangular array of squares.
+What do you notice about the sum of identical triangle numbers?

 Try to stop your opponent from being able to split the piles of counters into unequal numbers.
 Can you find a strategy?

-all the occurrences of the same letter.
+Match the cards of the same value.

 Slide the pieces to move Khun Phaen past all the guards into the position on the right from which he can escape to freedom.